swuecho/chat/README.md

 ## How to Use

 - The first message is a system message (prompt)
-- by default, the latest 10 messages are context
+- by default, the latest 10 messages are context for opeanai model. no context for claude v1.
 - First user is superuser.
 - 100 chatgpt api call / 10 mins (OPENAI_RATELIMIT=100)